rtech91/justjump/README.md

 make install
 ```
 This will build the binary and install it to `/usr/local/bin/` directory.
+Installation may require root privileges, so you may need to use `sudo` if you encounter permission issues.

 To uninstall JustJump, run the following command: